Methodology

 High-Rise– A property with 8 or more floors.

-Build-to-Rent– Communities of single family homes that are built and managed for rent .
+Build-to-Rent– Contiguous communities of single family homes that are built and professionally managed for rent.
+Does not include non-contiguous single family homes for rent (SFR) whether professionally managed or not.

 Other Terms